The Best Annual Travel Insurance and Subscriptions for Frequent Travelers

 Are travel subscription plans worth it?

 The same goes for travel subscription services.
 The more you use your subscription, the more cost-effective it is.
 Eligible flights on Flight Pass includes Alaska Airline flights only within California, Nevada, Arizona, and Utah.
-So, if you pay the monthly fee but then find you only fly to Chicago, then the answer to whether it’s worth the cost is probably no. However, travelers who fly between Los Angeles and Phoenix frequently could easily come out ahead.
+So, if you pay the monthly fee but then find you only fly to Chicago, then the answer to whether it’s worth the cost is probably no. However, travelers who fly between Los Angeles and Phoenix frequently could easily benefit.

 The important thing is to not only carefully examine the services you’re paying for, but also to be honest with yourself about your spending habits.
 If you don’t travel on the West Coast often, Flight Pass might not be for you.
 On the other hand, if a travel credit card gives extra cash back on purchases made at supermarkets and you buy groceries for a family of six, then the card’s annual fee could be justified by the payoff.